To Make

 Repeat with another piece of pork fat and pork slice.
 Pack the meat tightly, leaving no gaps between pieces.

-Heat up BBQ or skillet and grill the skewers in batches.
+Heat up BBQ or skillet with 1 tsp of oil, and grill the skewers in batches.
 Baste with the leftover marinade.https://asianinspirations.com.au/wp-content/uploads/2025/10/TGPS-2.jpg

 Serve with steamed glutinous rice and dipping sauce.